jordaz14/jordaz14/README.md

 I graduated from The University of Texas at Austin in 2022 with a degree in financial engineering and statistics.
 Over the past two years, I've worked as an investment banking analyst at JP Morgan and a strategic finance analyst at 1stDibs.
 Driven to expand my technical skills beyond Excel, I began a self-directed journey in web development early last year, culminating in a recent intensive batch at the [Recurse Center](https://www.recurse.com/) developing end-to-end applications.
 I'm currently looking for roles in software development that leverage my background in finance, but I'm open to all opportunities that allow me to grow and contribute as a developer.

+- 🧠 **Currently learning:** unit testing & test-driven development
+- 🔨 **Currently working on:** [nearhere](https://github.com/jordaz14/geo-journal-react-app) - a react app using QR codes to connect people in physical spaces
+- 💻 **Let's talk about:** runtime environments and concurrency models